lieszkol/november-gallery/README.md

 Type: string
 Used in the embedded gallery default template, this holds any custom script options set for the component in the "Script Options" property, along with any generated options (for example: `gallery_theme: "tiles", tiles_type: "justified"`)

+**`__SELF__.defaultlightboxoptions`**
+Type: string
+Used in the lightbox gallery default template, this holds any custom script options set for the component in the "Script Options" property, along with any generated options (for example: `gallery_theme: "tiles", tiles_type: "justified"`)

 **`__SELF__.error`**
 Type: string
 If the plugin encounters an error, you can find the error description here.